jupierce/oc-update-design-ideas/maintenance.md

 kind: HostedCluster
 spec:
   versionManagement:
     # The maintenanceWindows of a HostedCluster controls the times during which
     # reconciliation is permitted for either control plane or worker nodes.
     # Outside of maintenance windows (or inside any exclusion window), HyperShift
     # will not reconcile release changes with the associated CAPI Cluster object.
     # An administrator who wishes to completely disable update related reconciliation
     # regardless of maintenanceWindows may set spec.versionManagement.pausedUntil to prevent
     # further updates.
     # When paused for any reason (maintenance or pausedUntil), HyperShift will
     # set the backing CAPI Cluster object to be paused.
 This should stop
     # MachineDeployments/Sets from reconciling.
     maintenanceWindows:
       permit: "FREQ=WEEKLY;INTERVAL=1;BYDAY=SU,SA"
       exclude:
       - begin: 2023-12-20
         end: 2024-01-03

-      # Similar to NodePool.HostedCluster, but specific to MachineDeployment
+    # Similar to NodePool.spec.pausedUntil, but specific to MachineDeployment
     # release updates.
 HostedCluster.pausedUntil pauses ALL reconciliation.
     pausedUntil: false

     # A boolean value indicating whether versionManagement options are in effect.
     # If false, pausedUntil and maintenanceWindows are ignored.
 This is intended
     # to provide administrators / OCM an easy way to allow an update to proceed
     # without having to delete spec.versionManagement stanzas.
 When the update
     # is complete, they can set enforcing=true, and their previous settings will
     # take effect once more.
     enforcing: true

 status:
-  versionMaintenance:
+  versionManagement:
     nextWindow: "2023-09-01 00:00:00UTC"
     nextWindowDuration: "48h"
     changesPending: true